Build an LLM from scratch in MAX

 return F.layer_norm(x, gamma=self.weight, beta=self.bias, epsilon=self.eps)

-Next: In Step 06, you’ll combine multi-head attention, MLP, layer norm, and residual connections into a complete transformer block.
+Next: Section 6 combines attention, MLP, layer normalization, and residual connections into a complete transformer block.

 Transformer block